Rekeii/collab/03 Note Sequences/01 11/01 SEM 1/02 Midterm/Exogenic Processes.md

 ### Types of Exogenous Processes
 #### **Weathering**
 - Disintegration of rocks, soils and minerals together with other materials through contact with Earth's subsystems.
-- Can happen without mivoement or transportation (erosion needs movement)
+- Can happen without movement or transportation (erosion needs movement)
 - Happens on the spot.

 ##### **Physical Weathering**